 I have pulled together for you a FREE printable of 1″ hexies for use in your English Paper Piecing projects.

-I don’t know about you, but every time I want to do some EPP I seem to re-invent the wheel when it comes to making my templates.
+I don’t know about you, but every time I want to do some EPP I either can’t find any papers or I seem to re-invent the wheel when it comes to making my templates.
 So for the sake of us all I have designed a printable sheet of 1″ hexies.

 Printing out your Hexies